MadalinTheGrey/MaT_TitireziiZburatori/README.md

 ```

 - params: n/a
+- returns:
-- returns: json with "id" field containing the id of the created order
+  - json with "id" field containing the id of the created order
+  - status codes:
+    - 400 - Missing or malformed order data
+    - 404 - Associated supply not found
+    - 201 - Order added successfully

 GET